We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 As much as some of us would like to, we can’t play Dungeons & Dragons every day.
 Getting the crew together takes some effort, and we all have lives and other responsibilities we need to take care of.

-While you can’t play all the time, that doesn’t mean you can’t scratch your D&D itch whenever you want, because there are a wealth of quality D&D podcasts out there featuring entertaining individuals playing through our beloved role-playing game in audio form.
+While you can’t play all the time, that doesn’t mean you can’t scratch your D&D itch whenever you want—because there are a wealth of high-quality D&D podcasts out there that feature entertaining D&D groups playing through their own campaigns in audio form.

-If you’re looking to get some more D&D in your life, subscribe to these actual play D&D podcast and get ready to be entertained!
+If you’re looking to get some more D&D in your life, check out these actual play D&D podcast and get ready to be entertained!

 When it comes to actual play D&D podcasts, there’s DM Matt Mercer’s Critical Role and then there’s everything else.
 Between Mercer’s incredible world-building, the talented voice actors who make up the players, and the high production values, this is the actual play that everyone needs to watch.
 The only problem you might find by starting with Critical Role is that all other shows will have a hard time competing.